helxplatform/dug/search/annotate/README.md

 Starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.
 [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) is a rich source of metadata about biomedical knowledge derived from clinical research like the underutilized [TOPMed](https://www.nhlbiwgs.org/) data sets.
-A key obstacle to leveraging this knowledge is the lack of researcher tools to go from a set of concepts of interest towards specific study variables related to those interests.
+A key obstacle to leveraging this knowledge is the lack of researcher tools to navigate from a set of concepts of interest towards specific study variables related to those interests.
 In a word, **search**.

 While other approaches to searching this data exist, our focus is semantic search.
 That is, we aim to annotate the metadata with terms from [biomedical ontologies](http://www.obofoundry.org/), contextualize them within a unifying [upper ontology](https://biolink.github.io/biolink-model/) that allows study data to be federated with [larger knowledge graphs](https://researchsoftwareinstitute.github.io/data-translator/), and index a full text search based on on those knowledge graphs.

+Also, the approach shown here uses study metadata as a starting point, not harmonized variables.
+But we hope to reuse significant components of the pipeline for processing harmonized variables as well.

 This prototype
 * Demonstrates how we might annotate dbGaP metadata for a TOPMed study.